-There’s no doubt about, despite its benefits, plastic is an enemy and we as a collective body of human beings use far too much of it.
-If reducing plastic use was a resolution for you in 2019, you’re not alone – a record number of people have resolved to use less plastic this year than they did last year and some brave souls are even embarking on a trash-free lifestyle.
-Whether you’re hoping to become more conscious of your daily use of plastic or hoping to actually reduce your consumption, we’ve pulled together several helpful tips that will help to reduce your carbon footprint and aid in the health of our planet.
+Despite its many uses, plastic is an enemy to the environment and we as a collective body of human beings use far too much of it.
+If reducing plastic use was a resolution for you in 2020, you’re not alone – a record number of people have resolved to use less plastic this year than they did last year and some brave souls are even embarking on a trash-free lifestyle.
+Whether you’re hoping to become more conscious of your daily use of plastic or hoping to actually reduce your consumption, we’ve pulled together some tips that will help to reduce your carbon footprint and aid in the health of our planet.

 1. Ditch the Plastic Bottles

 It’s easy to purchase a Swell bottle (sold at Atelerie in a variety of sizes, shapes and colours) but it’s more difficult to cease purchasing water or soft drinks in plastic bottles altogether.
 To make it easier, fill your swell bottle with water each day before you leave the house and make the resolution to only purchase drinks sold in cans or glass bottles, which can be recycled.

 While straws are helpful for small children, the elderly and those with special needs, straws don’t have to be plastic.
 Metal or glass straws can be purchased for a very reasonable price and all you have to do is remember to take one with you when needed.